miloac/Test2Rest/README.md

 # Part 1: Refactoring

-Understand the module pattern for JavaScript and make a refactoring of your code to have two layers:
+Understand the module pattern for JavaScript and make a refactoring of your code to have two layer modules (FrontEnd and Network):

 - Network Layer -> Implement the methods of the *RestaurantRestController.js*
     - getOrders